 CPE in Dacorum Borough Council's district is undertaken by a team of approximately fourteen Civil Enforcement Officers spread around the town.
-The enforcement function is contracted out and the enforcement contractor is managed by Watford Council, operating according to a contract in accordance with policy objectives agreed by the Council.
+The enforcement function is contracted out and the enforcement contractor is managed by Watford Council, operating in accordance with contractual terms and policy objectives agreed by the Council.
 Subsequent processing of Penalty Charge Notices, is undertaken by the Council.
-This is in accordance with the regulations; once issued, all processing of PCN's, including the investigation of challenges, representations and appeals, is dealt with by Dacorum Council officers, working in accordance with statute, regulations, guidance and Council policy.
+In accordance with the regulations, all processing of PCNs, including the investigation of challenges, representations and appeals, is dealt with by Dacorum Council officers, working in accordance with statute, regulations, guidance and Council policy.